laoguowangCP/godot-statechart-sharp/docs/manual.md

 ## State

-This node works as "state" in common state machine system.

-States can be arranged in a tree structure as hierarchical state machine do.
-Likely, not all states in the tree are active.
-Root state is always active.
-But for the rest, their activity are decided by their parent state, according to parent's state mode.
+In a hierarchy state machine, states can be arranged in a tree structure (where child state is called **substate**).
+Statechart is similar, except that the state has 3 **mode**s to choose from.
+It alters hierarchical behavior:

-`Compound`: the default mode.
+**Compound**: the default mode.

-- If a compound state is active, then exactly 1 substate (non-history) will be active (if there's any), which is called current state.
+- If a compound state is active, then exactly 1 substate (non-history) will be active (if there's any).
+The active substate is called **current state**.
-- Initial state is the substate a compound will choose as current state by default.
-You can assign it in inspector, or the first substate (non-history) will be initial state (if there's any).
+- Compound state will take its first substate (non-history) as **initial state** (if there's any) — the substate a compound will choose as current state by default.

-`Parallel`:
+**Parallel**:

 - If it is active, then all substate (non-history) will be active.

-`History`: with this mode, state represents the history "active status" of parent's descendant states.
+**History**:

 - Never active.
 History state is only used as a transition's target.
-- You can switch whether a history state is deep or shallow.
+- A history state represents the history "active status" of sibling states.
+You can switch between **deep history** or **shallow history**.

-  - A shallow history points to parent's substate(s), once active till last exit of parent state.
-With compound parent, it points to the sibling once active (or parent's initial state, if parent has never been active before).
-With parallel parent, it points to all the non-history siblings.
+  - A shallow history points to sibling state(s), once active till last exit of parent state.
-  - A deep history points to leaf state(s) descendant to parent, once active till last exit of parent state.
-It makes parent state looks for shallow history recursively onto its descendants.
+  - A deep history finds shallow history recursively onto its descendants.
+Or you can say it points to leaf state(s) descendant to parent, once active till last exit of parent state.

 With given active states, we can further more express their behaviors.
 Use signals, or composite with other nodes: